 Pop Goes The News – Residents of apartments on a busy block of Notre-Dame St. West in Old Montreal are in a battle to shut down an alleged after-hours club.

 Montreal police (SPVM) have responded to numerous noise complaints at 48 Notre-Dame Street West in recent weeks but have been unable to issue warnings or tickets because the occupants refuse entry to officers.

-The alleged after-hours club operates from a recording studio located on the second floor of the residential building between 2 a.m. and 6 a.m. on Saturdays and Sundays.
+The alleged after-hours club operates from a recording studio located on the second floor of the residential building on weekends.
 Although the building is busy with short-term rentals, it is believed the person running the club is a full-time tenant.
 (PopGoesTheNews.com was unable to reach him.)

 Residents of at least three buildings adjacent to and across the street have complained for weeks about loud music and the shouting of dozens of patrons who gather outside 48 Notre-Dame St. West to smoke or await Ubers and taxis.
 Two residents of an adjacent building have said the bass is often so powerful that their windows rattle.